Keyboard shortcuts

 Split Panes

 Run multiple sessions side by side with tmux-style pane splitting.
-See Split Panes for details.
+Each pane is a fully isolated agent — see Split Panes for details.

 State Management